www.scantips.com

 Withdrawal Survival Depletion Test: Test Starts at every chart year.
 Fund Depletion is defined as Minimum fund value $

-Include Depletion Test showing only any depleted (busted) fund years
+Include Depletion Test showing only depleted (busted) fund years

 Include Depletion Test Starting in All Years